ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module2-CreatingAndConfiguringAzureAISearch.md

    - Your search service URL
    - Resource ID
    - Configuration choices you made
-   - How you would modify this setup for a production landing zone
+   - Additional security features you would add for a production deployment

 ### Exercise 2: Import and Vectorize Sample Data